CodeyBrody/RedundantTempSensor/README.md

 ## Known Limitations

 This software is meant to work in tandem with a logging/display software on the host computer connected via USART to the microcontroller.
-While messages sent via USART can be viewed in a general serial monitor, this program relies on interacting with a software on the host computer to configure it's RTC.
+While messages sent via USART can be viewed in a general serial monitor, this program relies on interacting with a software on the host computer (or receiving formatted data sent by a human) to configure it's RTC.

   To view one such program, feel free to check out the repository [here](https://github.com/CodeyBrody/TMP102RTSProjectLDSoftware.git).